Claude Desktop Integration

 Verifying receipts

-# List all receipts (uses the default ~/.agent-receipts/receipts.db)mcp-proxy list
+# List recent receipts (newest first)agent-receipts list

 Gotchas